5 days ago

 How to Apply

-If you are interested in applying, please send your CV and a covering letter to email@example.com or post to Rachel Pan, Head of Corporate Governance, EngineeringUK, 5th Floor Woolgate Exchange, 25 Basinghall Street, London EC2V 5HA.
+If you are interested in applying, please send your CV and a covering letter to email@example.com or post to Nicola Anson, Director of Finance and Corporate Governance, EngineeringUK, 5th Floor Woolgate Exchange, 25 Basinghall Street, London EC2V 5HA.

 The closing date for applications is 9 March 2020.